coffee2code/inject-query-posts/readme.txt

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. Use the `c2c_inject_query_posts()` function to inject an array of posts into a WP query object.
 Specify the posts array as the first argument.
 Configure the query object by passing an array as the second argument.
 If specifying a WP query object, pass it as the third object; if not specified then the global wp_query object will be assumed.

 == Developer Documentation ==

 Developer documentation can be found in [DEVELOPER-DOCS.md](https://github.com/coffee2code/inject-query-posts/blob/master/DEVELOPER-DOCS.md).
 That documentation covers the template tag and hooks provided by the plugin.

-As an overview, this is the template tag provided the plugin:
+As an overview, this is the template tag provided by the plugin:

 * `c2c_inject_query_posts()` : Template tag to inject an array of posts into a query object as if that query object had obtained those posts via a query.